YarboJanks/buffered.io/source/corelan/index.md

 For more details see the official [Corelan Bootcamp][] course details page.

-## Corelan Advanced - 23rd Nov 2015 to 25th Nov 2015
+## Corelan Advanced - 16th Nov 2015 to 18th Nov 2015

 <img src="/images/corelan-advanced.png" style="float:right;margin-left:5px;margin-bottom:5px" />
 The Corelan **"ADVANCED"** exploit development class is our brand new fast-paced, mind-bending, hands-on course where you will learn advanced exploit development techniques from an experienced exploit developer.
 During this 3 day long course, students will get the opportunity to learn how to write exploits that bypass modern memory protections for the Win32 platform.
 The trainer will share his “notes from the field” and various tips & tricks to become more effective at writing exploits.

 This is most certainly not an entry level course.
 In fact, this is a one of the finest and most advanced courses you will find on Win32 exploit development.
 To be sure that all students are on the same page, students may be requested to pass a test/exam prior to taking the course.

-This hardcore, partical, hands-on course will provide students with solid understanding of current Win32 exploitation technique & memory protection bypass techniques.
+This hardcore, practical, hands-on course will provide students with solid understanding of current Win32 exploitation technique & memory protection bypass techniques.
 We make sure the course material is kept updated with current techniques, includes previously undocumented tricks and techniques, and details about research we performed ourselves.
 Combined with the way the course is built up, this will turn these 3 days into a truly unique experience.

 During all of our courses, we don’t just focus on techniques and mechanics, but we also want to make sure you understand why a given technique is used, why something works and why something doesn’t work.